ilknurtulgar/Modern-SwiftUI-Bootcamp/README.md

 This is a simple Weather App developed using **SwiftUI** and **MVVM architecture**.
 The app fetches real-time weather data from the **OpenWeather API** using `URLSession` and decodes the JSON response into Swift models with the **`Codable` protocol**.

+### 📌 Assignment 10 – Rick and Morty Browser
+📌 Assignment 11 – Rick and Morty Browser
+A SwiftUI app using the Rick and Morty API with a **NetworkService** and **Core Data** for local favorites.
+Features character list, detail view, search, pull-to-refresh, infinite scroll, async/await, basic image caching, and MVVM architecture.

+### 📌 Assignment 11 – Location-Based Map App (SwiftUI & CoreLocation)
+This assignment focuses on building a location-based app using SwiftUI and CoreLocation.
+Users can:

+- Grant location permission (While Using the App / Always).
+- See their current location updated live on a map with coordinates and reverse-geocoded address.
+- Add favorite locations via a button (markers appear on the map).
+- View a list of favorite locations in a separate Favorites screen.